Accessible Adventures in the Indiana Dunes

 Dunes-Kankakee Trail

-The newly completed DK Trail runs from the Visitor Center at State Road 49 to the entrance of the Indiana Dunes State Park.
+The Dunes-Kankakee Trail runs from the Visitor Center at State Road 49 to the Indiana Dunes State Park entrance.
 It’s paved and mostly shaded.
 Don’t forget to come inside the visitor center for our printed guides, short films, and to chat with our destination ambassadors who can answer all your dunes area questions.

 Dunewood Campground